andrewwylde/get_mood_front/README.md

-# proj_2_front
+# Set the Moo'd

-This is the front-end for my web application that will be very interesting and useful.
+####Introduction
+This app is intended for personal use only, its sole purpose is to pair together flavors of ice cream with roasts/flavors of coffee.

+For the purpose of this demonstration, I've used information from Ben & Jerry's for ice cream, and Starbucks for coffee.